Why Pelvic Pain in Men is Often Complex to Diagnose

 Multiparametric MRI (mpMRI) provides detailed prostate images, identifying suspicious areas for targeted biopsy and showing whether cancer extends beyond the prostate capsule.
 This imaging helps distinguish T2 from T3 disease and guides surgical planning.

-Genomic testing of biopsy tissue analyzes genetic markers that predict cancer aggressiveness beyond traditional staging.
+Genomic testing of biopsy tissue analyses genetic markers that predict cancer aggressiveness beyond traditional staging.
 These tests help decide between active surveillance and treatment for some men, or determine whether to add hormone therapy to radiation.

 Stage I and low-risk cancer often permits active surveillance with PSA testing and repeat biopsy at intervals determined by a healthcare professional.
 Treatment options include surgery removing the prostate (radical prostatectomy) or radiation therapy using external beam or radioactive seed implants (brachytherapy).

 Stage II cancer typically requires definitive treatment.
 Radical prostatectomy removes the prostate and seminal vesicles, sometimes with pelvic lymph nodes.
-Radiation therapy delivers doses to the prostate over several weeks, with or without hormone therapy depending on risk factors.
+Radiation therapy delivers doses to the prostate over several weeks, with or without hormone therapy, depending on risk factors.
 Both approaches can provide long-term cancer control for Stage II disease.

 💡 Did You Know?